wbolster/plyvel/doc/api.rst

       Set a value for the specified key.

+      See the description for :cpp:func:`DB::Put` in the LevelDB C++ API for more information.

       :param bytes key: key to set
       :param bytes value: value to set
       :param bool sync: whether to use synchronous writes